I’m ready to become a licensee. What do I do?

 How long is the licensing commitment?

-Once you sign your licensing agreement, pay your startup fee and make your first monthly licensing payment, we ask that you remain a licensee for one full year and pay at least 12 monthly licensing payments.
+Once you sign your licensing agreement, pay your startup fee and make your first monthly licensing payment, we ask that you remain a licensee for two full years and pay at least 24 monthly licensing payments.

 What square footage is needed for the retail space?